 To learn more about these tools check out Gartner’s Magic Quadrant for Application Release Automation and the Forrester Wave for Continuous Delivery and Release Automation.

 Despite their feature rich capability set ARA tools have a critical gap – they don’t natively handle database releases.
 Application release automation tools have heavily focused on integrating with and orchestrating the tools that manage the verification, building, testing, packaging, and deployment of application code.
-However, given that the end user experience requires both the application and the database, there remains a gap in accelerating software releases (application code and database code) without bringing the same advancements to the database release process.
-This is where database release automation tools shine – to help fill the critical database gap so that delivery of the entire software stack can be accelerated and tracked.
+However, the end user experience requires both the application and the database.
+This still leaves a gap in accelerating software releases (application code and database code) without bringing the same advancements to the database release process.
+This is where database release automation tools shine.
+They help fill the critical database gap so that delivery of the entire software stack can be accelerated and tracked.

-- ARA tools cannot handle database code because they were built to handle stateless application code and have primarily focused on integrating with tools that support the promotion of application code from development to production.
+- ARA tools cannot handle database code.
+This is because they were built to handle stateless application code.
+ARA tools have primarily focused on integrating with tools that support the promotion of application code from development to production.
 The database has state, and database code must be handled with a lot more care than application code; the same tools that manage application code cannot be used to manage and deploy database code.